Important Health-related Information

 - Patients undergoing oxygen therapy may receive inaccurate results.

-- Results below 70 mg/dL may mean low blood sugar levels (hypoglycemia).
+- Results below 70 mg/dL may mean low blood glucose levels (hypoglycemia).

-- Results over 240 mg/dL may mean checking ketones is advised.
+- Results over 240 mg/dL may mean high blood glucose levels (hyperglycemia).

-- If you are experiencing symptoms that are not consistent with your blood sugar
+- If you are experiencing symptoms that are not consistent with your blood glucose test and you have followed all instructions described in the iBGStar® Blood Glucose Monitoring System Owner's Guide, follow your healthcare professional's recommendations.

 - Do not use test strips that are expired or appear to be damaged as they may